 A Sermon on Ephesians 6:10-13Read more

-If you are a Christian, you are in the midst of a fierce battle.
-How can you fight and stand strong?
-An important step in this battle, says Dr. Martyn Lloyd-Jones, is to recognize our role in this conflict— we are called to fight.
-In Ephesians 6:10-13 Paul gives us two commands: to stand strong in the Lord, and to put on the full armor of God.
+Christians are in the midst of a fierce battle; how can one fight and stand strong?
+An important step in this battle, says Dr. Martyn Lloyd-Jones, is to recognize one’s role in this conflict— Christians are called to fight.
+In this sermon on Ephesians 6:10–13 titled “The Call to Battle,” Dr. Lloyd-Jones tells of Paul’s two commands: to stand strong in the Lord, and to put on the full armor of God.
 What does this look like in practice?
-First, we must recognize the need of being strong— not only because we will need strength in order to stand until the final day, but also because we are the children of God and have the God-given ability to be strong!
-Next, we also need to realize our own weaknesses and need of help— being aware of this helps us to know the areas that can be our potential trouble spots.
-Third, we must recognize that he is our source of strength.
-God has not called us to live the difficult Christian life on our own.
-Rather, he wants us to lean on him because that is the only way we will make it through.
-Instead of focusing on how capable we think we are, we must meditate and focus on his strength and might because he alone is powerful enough to see us through!
+First, Christians must recognize the need to be strong— not only because they will need strength in order to stand until the final day, but also because they are the children of God and have the God-given ability to be strong.
+Next, Christians also need to realize their own weaknesses and need of help and this awareness helps the Christian to know the areas that can be potential trouble spots.
+Third, Christians must recognize that He is their source of strength.
+God has not called His people to live the difficult Christian life on their own.
+Rather, He wants them to lean on Him because that is the only way they will make it through.
+Instead of focusing on how capable one thinks they are, the Christian must meditate and focus on Christ’s strength and might because He alone is powerful enough to see them through this life.

 Additional Scripture Translations

 Ephesians 6:10-13, New American Standard Bible